zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Metaphysics opens with

 _"All men by nature desire to know.
-An indication of this is the delight we take in our senses"_
+An indication of this is the delight we take in our senses."_

 This sets a fundamentally different tone from a Platonic dismissiveness towards senses.
 **Nature produces nothing without a purpose**, and senses do not exist to deceive creatures.